🌲 Front Range Plant FinderPlant finder

 Is Lamb's ear good for the Colorado Front Range?

-Yes.
-Lamb's ear is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Lamb's ear is a well-suited groundcover for Colorado's Front Range.

 How big does Lamb's ear get?